tomwalder/php-gds/README.md

 }
 ```

-These examples use the generic GDS\Model class with a dynamic Schema.
-See [Defining Your Model](#defining-your-model) below for more details on Schema and indexed fields.
+These examples use the generic `GDS\Model` class with a dynamic Schema.
+See [Defining Your Model](#defining-your-model) below for more details on customer Models, Schemas and indexed fields.

 ## Getting Started ##